 5.1.
 The CLD for risk factors

-The main feedback mechanisms will represent using a causal loop diagram [76][67].
-In this section CLD for risk factors have been explained.
+The main feedback mechanisms will represent using a causal loop diagram [76].
+In this section CLD for risk factors has been explained.
 As presented in Figure 8, arrows represent the direction of a causal influence between system components.
 The origin of the arrows indicates the causative variable that ends with the affected variable.
 The positive and negative relationship between these variables is described by the "+" or "-" symbol inside or outside the arrow.